JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 ### Dapper, relationships, and multi-mapping

 Okay, I lied, there's more to my TED talk.
-So I've been blindly using `record` types now for awhile and recently came across a scenario where I _really_ appreciated their power and flexibility while using Dapper to query for data that had a few one-to-many relationships going on.
+So I've been blindly using `record` types now for a while and recently came across a scenario where I _really_ appreciated their power and flexibility while using Dapper to query for data that had a few one-to-many relationships going on.
 The root of the problem was not Dapper nor the relationships themselves, but rather Dapper's multi-mapping over model queries that have two or more one-to-many relationships where